Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 ![encounter](gs1_ace_images/encounter.png)

 Immediately after the battle (before moving), **use the hard nut on Isaac**.
-He should have 17 defense when nothing is equipped.
-Equip the Bronze Shield and Wooden Cap on Isaac.
-You can give Flint to Ivan to help keep him alive.
+He should gain 4 defense.

 Cross the bridge to the north-east, run west to this cluster of trees, and press "A" to pick up the turtle boots.
 ![turtle_boots](gs1_ace_images/turtle_boots_forest.png)

 Put the Turtle Boots in Garet's 12th item slot, and **equip it**.
 Then, run to Kolima Forest.

 Solve the log puzzles, and continue running from everything.
 Keep everyone topped up on HP, but don't worry too much if someone dies.
+Isaac will likely have enough defense to survive on his own.

 When you get to the floodgate room, **collect the Fur Coat from the chest, and equip it on Isaac** (it is possible to grab the coat from the other side of the log if facing west-northwest; solve the puzzle normally if you can't get it that way).
 Finish the room, and enter Tret.
 ![fur_coat](gs1_ace_images/fur_coat.png)